madrales/Final2600/README.md

 ![Complete Setup](fourthscreen.png)

+You will now be able to start repositories for any project you desire!

 Thank you for following my tutorial!
 Thanks to Dale Musser for providing this course!

 ---

 **Mason Adrales**

 Information Technology